jhoffmann/dailies/API.md

 - Tasks are sorted by completion status first (incomplete tasks first), then by the specified sort field
 - Tag filtering uses AND logic: when multiple tag IDs are specified, tasks must have ALL specified tags to be returned
 - Tag IDs in the `tag_ids` parameter should be comma-separated with no spaces (e.g., `uuid1,uuid2,uuid3`)
+- Tasks can optionally be associated with a frequency for automatic reset scheduling
+- Frequency `reset` field uses standard cron expression format (minute hour day month day-of-week)
+- Frequency names must be unique across the system
+- Common cron expression examples:
+  - `0 18 * * *` - Daily at 6:00 PM UTC
+  - `0 23 * * 1` - Weekly on Mondays at 11:00 PM UTC
+  - `0 0 15 * *` - Monthly on the 15th at midnight UTC
+  - `0 9 * * 1-5` - Weekdays at 9:00 AM UTC
+- When a task has a frequency, the `frequency` object will be included in GET responses if the relationship is preloaded